mosip/documentation/docs/data-protection.md

 ## Registration data flow
 ![](_images/cryptography-registration-flow.png)

 1. Biometrics are signed by private key of device provider.
 The signature is verified by the registration client.
+(PK2)
 2. Registration client signs packet using TPM key of the machine, and encrypts packet using MOSIP public key specific to (registration center, machine id) combination.
+(K10, K11).
-3. Registration processor stores received packets "as is" in Object Store.
+3. Registration processor stores packets created in (2) "as is" in Object Store.
-4. ID Repo encrypts biometrics and documents and stores them in Object Store.
+4. ID Repo encrypts biometrics, demographics and documents and stores them in Object Store.
+(K7.1,K7.2,K7.3)
 5. The UINs are hashed, encrypted and stored in `uin` table of `mosip_idrepo` DB.
+(K7.4)
 7. Registration processor stores encrypted demographic data in `mosip_regprc` db.
+(K11 ?)

 ## Datashare
 ![](_images/cryptography-datashare.png)